eriktrom/thorax/README.md

     })
     layout.setView(view);

-## Server Side Render
+## Server Side Rendering

 Thorax allows for rendering outside of the normal browser context using environments such as [Fruit Loops][fruit-loops] or [PhantomJS][phantomjs] to render content in the initial server response and then restore the view hierarchy on the client render.
 Rendering in such a manner allows for Thorax applications to expose their content for SEO purposes as well as speed up the perceived initial page load.

-The restore process is well suited for handling distinctions between user and public data, allowing for the server response to include only public, long cacheable, content.
+The restore process is well suited for handling distinctions between user and public data, allowing for the server response to include only public, long cache-able, content.
 The client can then augment this data with any user specific data on restoration.

 # Getting Started